-The Children’s Inn at NIH requires all staff, patients and caregivers to wear a mask over their nose and mouth and maintain a physical distance of six feet, regardless of vaccination status.
+Regardless of vaccination status, The Children’s Inn at NIH requires all staff, patients and their family members to wear a mask over their nose and mouth and maintain a physical distance of six feet.
 Families and staff must also complete a health screening before entering The Inn.

 We are adjusting our protocols to align with those of the Clinical Center.
 To that end, we are making the following changes: